m-allanson/dbp-prototype/README.md

 - `npm run start:dev`
 - `npm run watch`

+## Webpack
+CSS and JS are served in-memory via WebPack's dev server when running in development mode.

+In production mode the files are served by the Express server, from the dist directory.

 ## Deploy

 Deployment is handled via dokku.
 Once a dokku remote is added, deploy with: